SAP-archive/docs/concepts/monitor/training_analytics.md

 ### Your bot training data

-We split your expressions inside each of your intents into two parts: 90% is used for training, 10% is used to evaluate the classification.
+We split the expressions inside each intent into two parts: 90% is used for training, 10% is used to evaluate the classification.
 The evaluation is simple: Each sentence is tested with your training dataset, and we check if the first intent returned is the right one.
 We repeat this process five times to enforce randomness in the splits.
-Once the evaluations are done, we average the results while taking into account the number of occurrences of each intent, resulting in 4 metrics between 0 and 1 for each intent: **Accuracy**, **Precision**, **Recall**, **F1 score**, and four global metrics on all the dataset.
+Once the evaluation is done, we average the results while taking into account the number of occurrences of each intent.
+This results in four metrics between 0 and 1 for each intent (**Accuracy**, **Precision**, **Recall**, and **F1 score**) and four global metrics for the entire dataset.

-Note that since we are evaluating by randomly picking 90% of your training dataset, on the same dataset, the scores can be a little bit different each time you run the benchmark.
+Note that the scores can be a little different if you run the benchmark again on the same dataset.
+This is because we randomly pick 90% of your training dataset to evaluate.

 ### Your validation file

 A validation file is composed of sentences with their corresponding intents.
-It reflects the reality, so it's important to build this file with real sentences that users had really said.
+It reflects the reality, so it's important to build this file with real sentences that users actually said.

-Each sentence will be tested with your training dataset and we check if the first intent returned is the right one.
-Once the evaluation is done, we also get 4 metrics between 0 and 1 on each intent and one global: **Accuracy**, **Precision**, **Recall**, **F1 score**.
+Each sentence is tested with your training dataset, and we check if the first intent returned is the right one.
+Once the evaluation is done, we also get four metrics between 0 and 1 for each intent (**Accuracy**, **Precision**, **Recall**, and **F1 score**) and one global metric.

-### How can I create a validation file?
+### How do I create a validation file?

 For multilingual bots, please upload one file for each supported language.

-**About the file format:**
+**File format**

 Your file should be a valid CSV file.
 It should end with .csv and the separator should be a comma “,”.
-It should look like this:
+For example, it should look like this:

 ~~~ json
 “expressions”,”intents”